 Influenza — also known as the flu — is a contagious viral infection that attacks your respiratory system.
-Influenza viruses that infect humans can be classified into three main groups: A, B, and C. Type A influenza is the most serious and known to cause widespread outbreaks and diseases.

-Unlike a common cold, the flu occurs with a sudden onset of symptoms.
+Unlike a common cold, the flu typically occurs with a sudden onset of symptoms.
 Common signs of an influenza infection include:

 Sometimes, influenza A symptoms may resolve on their own.
 However, if symptoms persist for more than a week without improvement, schedule a visit with your doctor.
 In rare cases, the flu can be deadly.